duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/11-circuitry-simple.md

 Provide students with diagram on how to build the circuit, as well as the actual resources.
 (Warn students not to connect LED straight to battery without the resisitor in the circuit.)

 Let students trial and error their first build attempts.
-Ask students to try different resisitors and see what happens.
+Ask students to try different resisitors, reverse the resistors, and reverse the LED and see what happens.

+Teacher should also show video of LED Burning out.

 ### Ending The Lesson